Chapter One: Gameplay

 | If one player takes a position thats an obvious

-and deliberate attempt to cheat, his opponents are obligated to beat
+and deliberate attempt to cheat, their opponents are obligated to beat

-the crap out of him.
-The player should then revise his position, although
+the crap out of them.
+The player should then revise their position, although

-you might let him get away with keeping it if the beating
+you might let them get away with keeping it if the beating

 was good enough. |

-The first What I Say Goes Roll in most games is to decide the order
+The first What I Say Goes Roll in many games is to decide the order

 of play.
 The winner decides who goes first and in what order the players